-Eight exploration targets defined within a porphyry 'cluster' have been identified to date at Los Calatos by diamond core drilling and geochemistry and / or rock chip sampling.
-The Los Calatos 'cluster' occupies an area of approximately 68 sq.km.
-Porphyry 'clusters' are often associated with large mineralized porphyries where giant systems host multiple porphyry deposits (figure 4).
-Other examples include the Escondida system hosting the multiple deposits of Escondida, Zaldivar, Carmen and Ricardo within a 36 sq.km limit, the Highland Valley/Bethlehem system in North America within a 60 sq.km limit and the Grasberg/Ertsberg system in Indonesia within a 16 sq.km limit.
+Eight exploration targets defined within a porphyry 'cluster' have been identified to date at Los Calatos by diamond core drilling and geochemistry and/or rock chip sampling.
+The Los Calatos 'cluster' occupies an area of approximately 68 km2.
+Porphyry 'clusters' are often associated with large mineralised porphyries where giant systems host multiple porphyry deposits (figure 4).
+Other examples include the Escondida system hosting the multiple deposits of Escondida, Zaldivar, Carmen and Ricardo within a 36 km2 limit, the Highland Valley/ Bethlehem system in North America within a 60 km2 limit and the Grasberg/Ertsberg system in Indonesia within a 16 km2 limit.